syncfusion-content/blazor-docs/blazor/card/card-image.md

 ### Title

 Card image is supported to include a `Title` property for the image.
-By default, Title is placed over the image on left-bottom position with overlay.
+By default, Title is placed over the image on the left-bottom position with overlay.

 ```cshtml
 @using Syncfusion.Blazor.Cards